The U.S. mental health system treats all mental illness

 the brain of its ability concentrate and use reason.

-People who are sick enough become homeless need intensive
+People sick enough to become homeless need intensive

 case management and long-term structured treatment